Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 To strengthen the pelvic floor while pregnant

-Most experts recommend focussing on pelvic floor strength and endurance throughout the first and second trimesters of pregnancy.
+Most experts recommend focusing on pelvic floor strength and endurance throughout the first and second trimesters of pregnancy.
 This keeps your pelvic floor strong as your baby grows, allowing you to adjust to the increased load on these muscles during your pregnancy.

 You can also incorporate pelvic floor exercises into your warm-up and cool-down routines, such as performing 10 to 20 contractions before and after a walk or bike ride.